KDE/krusader/dev-docs/index.md

 ==== I am unsure about the right approach to solve an issue, what is the best place to discuss? ====

-Ask us on the [[ http://groups.google.com/group/krusader-devel | developer mailing list ]].
+Ask us on the [developer mailing list](http://groups.google.com/group/krusader-devel).

 ==== I want to know when a Krusader bug report is created (or changed) ====